 Learning centers are a great opportunity for children to make discoveries and explore based on their individual needs.
-We ensure to stimulate all developmental areas by providing a variety of activities that include: cognitive thinking skills, language arts, gross motor skills, music and movement, fine motor skills, arts and crafts, social emotional skills through dramatic play, sensory development and self-help skills.
-A descriptive lesson plan is posted every week in the classroom.
+By providing a wide variety of activities, we ensure that all developmental areas will be stimulated and thereby facilitating the development of cognitive thinking skills, language arts skills, gross-motor and fine-motor skills, social-emotional skills and more.
+A descriptive lesson plan is posted every week in each classroom.

 During circle time, children strengthen all areas of development in a group setting.
 Circle time focuses on encouraging receptive and expressive language development through music, literature and individual sharing.
 This helps children expand their vocabulary and gain confidence in expressing themselves.
 In addition, children learn to exercise their attention skills.
 We incorporate good morning songs, discuss the weather, feelings, math/language, and take time for reflection.
 Through participation in circle time, each child comes to learn that they have a voice and that they are valued as people.